Objective

 Description

-Authenticated remote code execution through unarchive command.
+Authenticated remote code execution via the unarchive command.

 Evaluation